ALTERNATIVE STRATEGIES FOR ODOUR MANAGEMENT DURING A NATIONAL LOCKDOWN

 Stick to your Odour Management Plan

-If you work for a key industry, your day job may remain largely unchanged.
+If you work in a key industry, your day job may remain largely unchanged.
 Notwithstanding additional worry and, most probably, heightened levels of demand.
 If you’re already following best practice, you should have an odour management plan in place.
 This lays down procedures for monitoring and assessing your odour emissions.
 The plan should include things like regular equipment checks, odour monitoring using sniff surveys and regular odour risk assessments.
 Assuming your current operating capacity allows, you should ensure your team sticks to these practices.
 You could very well save a great deal of time and effort later should an odour problem arise.

 Or create a new one!